Stat-Cook/deident/README.md

 library("deident")
 ```

 The documentation for `deident` is hosted via github pages [here](https://stat-cook.github.io/deident/).
-We suggest looking at the (`Worked Example`)[https://stat-cook.github.io/deident/articles/Worked%20Example.html] vignette to understand the intended workflow.
+We suggest looking at the `Worked Example` (vignette)[https://stat-cook.github.io/deident/articles/Worked%20Example.html] vignette to understand the intended workflow.